Manuel Rivas

-Manuel Rivas Barrós (born 24 October 1957 in A Coruña, Spain) is a Galician writer, poet and journalist.
+Manuel Rivas Barrós (born 24 October 1957 in A Coruña, Galicia) is a Galician writer, poet and journalist.

 Biography

 Manuel Rivas Barrós began his writing career at the age of 15.
 He has written articles and literary essays for Spanish newspapers and television stations including Television de Galicia, El Ideal Gallego, La Voz de Galicia, El País, and was the sub-editor of Diario 16 in Galicia.

-He was a founding member of Greenpeace Spain, and played an important role during the 2002 Prestige oil spill near the Galician coast.
+He was a founding member of Greenpeace Spain and played an important role during the 2002 Prestige oil spill near the Galician coast.

 Work

 As of 2017, Rivas has published 9 anthologies of poetry, 14 novels and several literature essays.
 He is considered a revolutionary in contemporary Galician literature.
-His 1996 book ¿Que me queres, amor?, a series of sixteen short stories, was adapted by director José Luis Cuerda for his film A lingua das bolboretas La lengua de las mariposas ("Butterfly").
+His 1996 book ¿Que me queres, amor?, a series of sixteen short stories, was adapted by director José Luis Cuerda for his film La lengua de las mariposas.
 His 1998 novel O lapis do carpinteiro has been published in nine countries and is the most widely translated work in the history of Galician literature.
 It also was adapted to cinema as O lapis do carpinteiro.